exonum/exonum-doc/src/get-started/design-overview.md

 All data in the Exonum blockchain is divided into two parts:

 - **Data storage**, which contains data structured into objects.
-Objects represent high-level wrappers over the key key-value store
+Objects represent high-level wrappers over the key-value store
 - **Transaction log**, i.e., the complete history of all transactions ever applied to the data storage.